Web Services and QTP – Part 1: Testing Web Services Key Concepts

 you will find the public example web service provided by W3C.
 On accessing the WSDL (http://www.w3schools.com/webservices/tempconvert.asmx?wsdl) you will come to know about the access points and interfaces available for the web service.
 Something like the snapshot below –

-WSDL snapshot
+WSDL XML

 This web service has two methods ‘CelsiusToFahrenheit’ and ‘FahrenheitToCelsius’ and simply takes the temperature and converts it to the required.